JordyHers/flutter_movie_template/Readme.md

 # Challenge

-the following app is a small mobile application completed in 4 hours by @Jordyhers
+### the following app is a small mobile application completed in 4 hours by @Jordyhers
+### This app uses local storage database to locally store and retrieve data.

 https://user-images.githubusercontent.com/49708438/175782743-2467b213-257d-4c7d-8879-2a8887394f77.mov